rparrett/kilter_brain/README.md

 - web: Figure out how to handle pastes when the canvas is focused
 - Make frame parser more permissive
 - Let users search the routes database for other climbs with the selected holds
+- Add button to clear the kilter data
+- Add left/right arrow navigation of climbs
+- Add zooming and panning where zooming all the way out also re-centers you

 ## To get a recent APK